 In March 2015, CCOF launched a new version of its certification seal, aimed at supporting our member’s efforts to communicate the non-GMO and other positive attributes of organic food and farming.

 Read CCOF’s press release: Organic is the Champion of Non-GMO: New Label Option Offers...
 Read more

 The National List is the list of non-organic materials you are allowed to use as ingredients, additives, or processing aids in your organic products.
 For processors this includes materials such as yeast, citric acid, baking soda, diatomaceous earth, and others.
 Only non-organic ingredients and processing aids included on the National List may be used in and on your products.
 CCOF must approve...
 Read more

 Each organic ingredient must be identified as "Organic" on the ingredient statement of products labeled as "Organic," or "Made with Organic (specified ingredients)."

 The certifying agent must be identified by name ("California Certified Organic Farmers" or “CCOF”) on the information panel beneath the name of the handler or distributor, and preceded by the statement, "Certified organic...
 Read more

 Products labeled “Made with organic…” may contain up to 30% non-organic ingredients.
 Non-organic ingredients must either be agricultural or on section 205.605 of the National List.
-Any nonagricultural ingredient or processing aid that does not appear on section 205.605 is prohibited in all organic products, including those labeled as “Made with organic…” Section 205.606 of the National List...
+Any nonagricultural ingredient or processing aid that does not appear on section 205.605 is prohibited in all organic products, including those labeled as “...
 Read more